Passion Flower Exotic and Legendary

 Visitors are intrigued and they buy the perfume to help them remember the beauty of the flower.
 Rarely do they realize that they can grow the flower in their own garden or greenhouse, for while it is usually thought of as a tropical vine, it is known to grow outdoors as far north as southern Massachusetts, Connecticut and even in Minnesota.

-Grow from Cutting or Seeds
+Grow Passion Flower rom Cutting or Seeds

 Vines can be grown either from seeds or cuttings.
 Seeds should be planted indoors in December or January in the cold portions of the country.
 This early start will produce vines that will flower outdoors throughout the summer.
 Seed germination takes several weeks and the young seedlings should be given as much sunlight as possible.